fredjean/simpler_workflow/README.md

 1. You need to bump the version when you are changing the defaults associated with an activity or workflow.
 These are set using the ```default_``` methods.
 The defaults are commnicated to AWS when the workflow or activity is registered.
 It does not get updated when they are changed within the code.
 2. You may want to bump a version if you have work in progress under an existing workflow and you need to introduce changes for new work.
 You will need to keep the older activity and or workflow around while it completes.
 3. You do not need to bump the version when you change the work performed by the activity or the decision loop itself.
 This is code that is directly managed by SimplerWorkflow and isn't communicated to AWS.
 This only works if you do not want previous workflows to finish using the previous version of the code though.

+## Running Workflows

+There is a new Rake task called ```simpler_workflow:work``` that will look for workflows located under the ```lib/workflow``` directory.
+This makes it much easier to put together a few workflow and manage them.

+Another addition in 0.2.0 is the swf command.
+This command provides a script that starts and stops the workflows and provide other monitoring tools.

 ## Contributing